 The drawings representing a Design at the physical level.
 Combines several aspects of the physical implementation:

 - At least, what is needed to send the Design to the Fab for fabrication, including Drawn data.

-- Optionally, documentation for human or computer inspection and analysis of the Layout such as Label elements.
+- Optionally, documentation for human or computer inspection and analysis of the Layout.

 - Optionally, data related to Maskprep such as Filler exclusion zones.

 - Optionally, data related to DRC such as DRC exclusion zones.

 - Optionally, data required for LVS such as Devrec and Pinrec drawings.

 The data representing the logical composition and interfaces of a Design: